MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 <!-- ====================================================================== -->
-## Operating system integration
+## Integrate in the operating system

-Users expect installed applications to be integrated with the host operating system.
-By integrating into the operating system, your app provides a more familiar and seamless experience.
+Users expect installed applications to integrate with the host operating system in some way.

-PWAs have access to several integration features, such as shortcuts, sharing, badging, or file and link handling.
+Your app can provide a more familiar, engaging, and seamless experience by using operating system integration features such as: shortcuts, sharing between apps, badging, file handling, or link handling.

 #### Shortcuts